angelogentileiii/Red-Line-Dealership/README.md

      )
      ```
 6. **Hashing key for password hashing**
+  - Also in your `.env` file:

+     ```dotenv
+     PASS_SECRET=YOUR_PASS_SECRET_STRING
+     ```

-  - Also in your `.env` file, ensure that you have added a secret key to be utilized by the bcrypt hashing method when generating new user information.
-We recommend utilizing a randomizing package or function to generate a string of at least 32 characters to utilize as the key for password hashing.
+  - Ensure that you have added a secret key to be utilized by the bcrypt hashing method when generating new user information
+  - We recommend utilizing a randomizing package or function to generate a string of at least **32** characters to utilize as the key for password hashing.

 ## Usage